No Longer Being Able to Restrict in ED Recovery

 As my weight fluctuated in the years since starting recovery, the restriction rebounds only got more extreme.
 Any signal of scarcity caused my body’s alarm bells to go off even louder, a biological warning to create an energetic buffer by eating more.
 It became harder and harder to slip into an energy deficit, so much so that today, even the mere thought of restricting gives me intense anxiety.

-There’s definitely a sense of grief of not being able to go back to the ED even if I wanted to, but what’s a lot stronger is a sense of gratitude.
+There’s definitely a sense of grief of not being able to go back to anorexia even if I wanted to, but what’s a lot stronger is a sense of gratitude.
 Gratitude for my body’s ability to heal itself and awe for how it's adapted to support that healing.
 No matter how long you’ve deprived and punished your body, it will show up for you when you provide permission.
 Yet another reason to stop waiting and to turn “it’s too late” into “it’s about time.”

 Are you committed to reclaiming your life and achieve full recovery from an eating disorder?
 Schedule a consultation call for 1-1 coaching here!